pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

    3. SCIM action - SCIM Client performs Active Push

 #### Multi-Tenant Resource Manager (RM)
-Multi-Tenant Resource Manager are tipically Identity Manager (IdM) that are cloud base, normally designated as IDaaS, where the upStream and Downstream are either on-premise or Cloud base.
+Multi-Tenant Resource Manager are typically Identity Manager (IdM) that are cloud base, normally designated as IDaaS, where the upStream and Downstream are either on-premise or Cloud base.

 ##### Multi-Tenant Resource Manager that is the SCIM Server
 Same information as Single-Tenant Resource Manager that is the SCIM Server but the Provision domain has multiple Tenants